 '''

 call omp_set_lock(ithread)

 loop over lower boundary plane

 call omp_unset_lock(ithread)

 loop over interior points

 call omp_set_lock(ithread+1)

 loop over upper boundary plane

 call omp_unset_lock(ithread+1)

 '''

-Each of these parts can proceed independently, and with 50 planes of data per thread, we exis used for both calculating local residuals and updating the u and $u{new}$ arrays.
+Each of these parts can proceed independently, and with 50 planes of data per thread, we expect lock collisions to be infrequent.
+This model is used for both calculating local residuals and updating the u and u{new} arrays.